beluxappdev/demo-e2e-auth-azure-app-service/README.md

 - An App Service Plan in the resource group with SKU Name: B1 and SKU Tier: Basic and Linux OS
 - A front-end Web App in the resource group and App Service Plan created above.
 This front-end Web App is configured to use the main branch in the first step of the tutorial
 - A back-end Web App in the resource group and App Service Plan created above.
 This back-end Web App is configured to use the main branch
+### Note
+Update the name and the location of the resource group, the name of the App Service Plan, the name of the Web Apps to be unique.

 ## Contributing